dariemcarlosdev/SecureCleanApiWaf/docs/Deployment/Docker/DOCKER_TROUBLESHOOTING.md

-# 🔧 Docker Troubleshooting Guide - SecureCleanApiWaf
+# 🔧 Docker Troubleshooting Guide - CleanArchitecture.ApiTemplate

 > *"Every error is a lesson in disguise; troubleshooting is the path to mastery."*
 > — Engineering Wisdom

-This guide helps you build and run the SecureCleanApiWaf Blazor application in Docker.
+This guide helps you build and run the CleanArchitecture.ApiTemplate Blazor application in Docker.

 ---